Single-page applications present one of the most recent and most popular trends in the world of web development.

 Since then, the web has been constantly evolving and the user experience has changed greatly.
 Now the user actively interacts with the content presented to him.

-Some of the most visited and known single-page applications include Facebook, Twitter, as well as Gmail, Google Maps and Google Drive.
+Some of the most visited and known examples of single-page applications are:

 The reasons for their popularity are numerous – good visitor experience, speed, no page refresh, you name it.

 Along with progressive web applications, they are taking the web development world by storm.

 Because of their increasing popularity, we have decided to bring you this article, so you too can see their appeal.

 Aside from the BENEFITS, we’ll also include the DISADVANTAGES of single page applications, so you can get the whole picture.

 Single-page applications, or as they are otherwise called SPA, are applications that create the illusion of a page change and you are actually on one page all the time.